 Coinsurance: Another form of cost sharing, this is a percentage of the total cost of the Medicare-covered equipment or service you may need to pay after you have reached any deductibles that apply for Original Medicare or your Medicare plan.
 For example, you might pay 20%, while Medicare pays 80% of the cost.

 Annual out-of-pocket maximum: The maximum amount you must pay out of your own pocket each year before your Medicare plan pays 100% of your covered health-care expenses.
 Original Medicare doesn’t have an out-of-pocket annual maximum limit.
 Medicare Advantage plans (and some Medicare Supplement insurance plans) have out-of-pocket maximum limits.

 Let’s explore how those Medicare costs apply to each different type of Medicare coverage.

 What are some of the costs for Medicare Part A?

-- Inpatient hospital deductible: $1,364for each benefit period
+- Inpatient hospital deductible: $1,484 for each benefit period

 - Inpatient mental health costs: The costs for inpatient mental health coverage are the same as inpatient hospital costs (see above).
 If you get physician services as part of your mental health care while you’re a hospital inpatient, you’ll pay 20% of the Medicare-approved amount.

-- Home health care: You pay 20% of the Medicare-approved amount for durable medical equipment.
-Medicare pays all other costs.
+- Medical equipment and supplies: You pay 20% of the Medicare-approved amount for durable medical equipment and supplies.
+Medicare usually pays all other costs.